sfinnie/helloLSP/readme.md

 1. Testing
 1. Packaging and deploying
-1. Adding more language features: o to definition, suggestions, others
+1. Adding more language features: go to definition, suggestions, others
 1. Implement a more realistic language, possibly using tree sitter to parse.